mwrnd/notes/XDMA_Communication/README.md

 ![M_AXI_LITE Addresses](img/Address_Editor_M_AXI_LITE.png)

 The XDMA Block in the example is [set up with a PCIe to AXI Translation offset](#add-xdma-block) of `0x40000000` which must be subtracted from the intended AXI address.
-It is safest to leave it at `0` in your designs but useful to be aware of if you are working with other's projects.
+It is safest to leave the offset at `0` in your designs but useful to be aware of if you are working with other's projects.

 ![M_AXI_LITE BAR Setup](img/XDMA_Block_Properties_AXILite_BAR_Setup.png)